 Gus Majed

-Yeah, I think one thing I'd say is, I wouldn't say price volatility itself is damaging, is having the ability to harness it and understand it and risk mitigate it in a very ordered way.
-If you're able to do that, then that is incredibly powerful because a lot of these assets, and as I said, they're moving into merchant risk.
+I wouldn’t say price volatility itself is damaging.
+The key is having the ability to harness it, understand it and mitigate it in an orderly way.
+If you can do that, it becomes incredibly powerful.

 Ben Perfitt

-Adele Gale
+Adèle Gale

 Ben Perfitt